 Fight the urge to sell it all off

 The most brash strategy would be to sell everything and move all positions into cash.
-This safeguards your money but may not be the best move to protect it long term.
-In low-inflation or low-interest rate environments, it might not make that much of a difference.
+This safeguards your money today but may not be the best move to protect it long term.

-Considering bear markets tend not to last too long, the money lost sitting in cash with high inflation could potentially be worse.
+Considering bear markets tend not to last too long, losing the purchasing power of your cash due to high inflation could potentially be a worse alternative.
 The mood surrounding a bear market can be bleak, but it’s important to fight the urge to sell everything off at the first sign of a headwind.

 Another option is to invest in defensive stocks or funds that traditionally perform well during market downturns.
-These may be in areas that are considered necessities, regardless of the market situation.
-It includes food and personal care stocks.
+These may be in areas that are considered necessities, regardless of the market situation, including food and personal care stocks.
 Utilities are another sector that tends to perform well during market downturns.

-A prudent investor would look to shift some of their portfolio towards these assets during an anticipated downturn, especially in high-rate or high-inflation environments, as it could prove more beneficial than cash.
+A prudent investor could look to shift some of their portfolio to these assets during an anticipated downturn, especially in high-rate or high-inflation environments, as it could prove more beneficial than cash.

 Hedge with bonds

 Investing in bonds is also a common strategy to protect oneself during a bear market.
-Bond prices tend to move inversely to stock prices, and if stocks decline, a bond investor could stand to benefit.
+Bond prices often move inversely to stock prices, and if stocks decline, a bond investor could stand to benefit.

 Short-term bonds in a bear market could help investors weather the (hopefully) short-term downturn.
 Higher-quality or investment-grade bonds would be a better choice here for investors whose goal is to hedge overall market risk during bear markets.
 Choosing riskier bonds during a bear market could compound losses from equities that might already be underperforming during a bear market.